 On WordPress.com we provide e-mail forwarding, but if you’d rather have full email hosting, you can connect another provider to your custom domain.

-If you choose to register a domain through WordPress.com, you will be able to purchase a Google Apps account during sign up.
+If you choose to register a domain through WordPress.com, you will be able to purchase a G Suite (formerly known as Google Apps) account during sign up.
 If you would like to learn how to add a custom domain to your site, please see this article.

-- Google Apps ($50 per mailbox per year; includes support)
+- G Suite ($50 per mailbox per year; includes support)

 - Microsoft Office 365 (price varies, includes support)